 Jan.
 21, 2014 -- MNOSHA statistics and update

 Reviewing fatality and serious-injury statistics illuminates areas where efforts still need to be taken to reduce worksite hazards.
-MNOSHA's news includes new standards requirements, national and local special emphasis programs, an update about construction partnerships and a review of the many programs that are offered at no cost.
+MNOSHA's news includes new standards requirements, national and local special emphasis programs, an update about construction partnerships and a review of the many programs offered at no cost.

 This is a great opportunity to ask questions, get involved and help achieve better safety on each jobsite.
 Plus, as always, the discussion is citation-free.